saifalomari99/Microcontroller_Projects_SaifAlomari/README.md

 This Repository is to showcase Saif Alomari's Microcontroller projects.

-This Repository has a wide range of high level Microcontroller projects (in the PIC18F folder):
+This Repository has a wide range of high-level Microcontroller projects (access all in the PIC18F4620 folder):
   - 1- sadasd
   - 2- asdasd
   - 3- aasdas